 Lightyear product range overview

-At Lightyear, traders can access over 1,000 global stocks, including fractional shares, from multicurrency accounts.
-What you wouldn’t find at Lightyear is access to funds, CFDs, futures, options, cryptocurrency or forex and there is no ISA option to protect your gains from tax.
+At Lightyear, traders can access over 3,000 international stocks, including fractional US shares, ETFs, and interest on uninvested cash from multicurrency accounts.
+What you wouldn’t find at Lightyear is access to funds, CFDs, futures, options, cryptocurrency, or forex, and there is no ISA option to protect your gains from tax.

-Lightyear provides access to over 1,000 global stocks, mostly in the US markets (NASDAQ and NYSE) in addition to stocks available through ADRs (American Depositary Receipts).
-Whilst this will provide retail investing access to some big companies at a rate that won’t include prohibitively expensive FX fees, it is still a fairly limited offering with no access to funds, high-risk CFD trading, futures, options, cryptocurrency or forex.
+Lightyear provides access to over 3,000 international stocks, mostly in the US markets (NASDAQ and NYSE), in addition to stocks available through ADRs (American Depositary Receipts) and EU and UK shares.
+Whilst this will provide retail investing access to some big companies at a rate that won’t include prohibitively expensive FX fees, it is still a fairly limited offering with no access to funds, high-risk CFD trading, futures, options, cryptocurrency, or forex.

-Where Lightyear do stand out is by offering users multicurrency accounts, which enables investors to deposit, hold, and invest in multiple currencies up to the value of £3,000 per month, effectively eliminating foreign exchange charges.
-After this sum, users will be charged 0.35% in FX fees.
+Where Lightyear does stand out is by offering users multicurrency accounts, which enable investors to deposit, hold, earn interest, and invest in multiple currencies with a small currency conversion fee of 0.35%.

-In addition to this, Lightyear are working towards making valuable companies more accessible to retail investors by offering fractional shares.
-These two features work to set Lightyear apart from rival trading apps such as Freetrade and eToro.
+In addition to this, Lightyear is working towards making valuable companies more accessible to retail investors by offering fractional US shares.
+These two features work to set Lightyear apart from rival investing apps such as Freetrade and eToro.

-Whilst Lightyear offer users multi-currency accounts in USD, EUR and GBP, you won’t find an ISA on the DIY share investing platform, although Lightyear definitely isn’t ruling this out as part of their future plans.
-However, Lightyear’s claim to shake up Europe’s investment market might need more work with most of the investment opportunities being available in the US at present.
+While Lightyear offers users multi-currency accounts in USD, EUR, and GBP, you won’t find an ISA on the DIY share investing platform, although Lightyear definitely isn’t ruling this out as part of their future plans.
+However, Lightyear’s claim to shake up Europe’s investment market might need more work, with most of the investment opportunities available in the US at present.

 Lightyear customer service review

-Customer Service is only available via email at Lightyear which is fairly far behind the competition.
-However, that being said, response times seem fairly quick and on occasion, they will even phone you back for a chat.
+Customer service is only available via email at Lightyear, which is fairly far behind the competition.
+However, that being said, response times seem fairly quick, and on occasion, they will even call you back for a chat.

 Lightyear opening an account